falkr/ttm4175/pages/iot-api.md

 ### Optionally: Add More Functionality

 If you have time and energy left, try to find other APIs on the web and extend your application with some more useful functionality.

+# Final Steps

+### Learning Goals

+Reflect about what you learned today.
+Write a few sentences that capture (in your own words) what you learned and why it can be useful.
+Share these few sentences with everyone in the team.
+(You should use this text in the individual reflection below.)

+### Individual Reflection

+Fill out the <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=cgahCS-CZ0SluluzdZZ8BSxiepoCd7lKk70IThBWqdJUQzJJUEVaQlBBMlFaSFBaTllITkcxRDEzNi4u" class="arrow">individual reflection survey</a>.

+### The Combination Lock

+Each team gets their own combination lock so you can store the box in the lockers in the lab.

+* The locks come opened and with the opening combination set.
+* Take a picture of that combination in your phone, so you remember it.
+* Do not attempt to change the code.
+(You do so by turning the locks opening 180 degrees and then setting them --- don't do that by accident.)

+### Cleaning Up

+:todo:
+- Put all hardware back into the box.
+- Store the box in one of the lockers in the lab, using the combination lock.
+- Connect all parts of the PC back to it (keyboard, mouse, monitor).
+- Take out any trash.
+(Even if its not yours... thank you!)
+- Put the chairs back to the table.

+### Individual Exercises

+We recommend that you take some time to consider if there are any parts of this unit that you want to repeat individually, at your own pace.
+If you decide to do so, you have several options:

+- You have access to the hardware box at all times from the lockers.
+Just make sure everyone in your team knows where the box is, and put it back into the locker.
+- Install a Raspberry Pi Image on a Virtual Box in your PC.
+With this, you always have a Raspberry Pi with you.
+- Some of the Linux-related exercises also work on the Linux-PCs in the lab.